ej-bermido/q1/q1_sg2_a1.md

 1. put display menu at start of line
 2. put signs on each food
 3. customer enters line
+4. customer checks menu
-4. customer picks from menu
+5. customer picks order from food selection
-5. tells order to cashier
+6. customer tells order to cashier

-STOP
+END